janl/waaa/for_speakers/how-to-write-a-compelling-proposal.md

 Other people have shared their advice from their personal experience too.
 Be inspired!

 * [Is your conference proposal good enough?](http://rckbt.me/2014/01/conference-proposals/) by Raquel Vélez, [@rockbot](https://twitter.com/rockbot)

+* For a conference organizer’s perspective, read [An Addendum About Conference Proposals](http://blog.voodootikigod.com/an-addendum-about-conference-proposals/) by Chris Williams, [@voodootikigod](https://twitter.com/voodootikigod), of JSConf